 top of page

-Ramzi Fawaz is an award-winning queer cultural critic, public speaker, and educator.
-He is the author of two books including The New Mutants: Superheroes and the Radical Imagination of American Comics (2016), and Queer Forms (2022).
+Ramzi Fawaz is an award-winning queer cultural critic, educator, podcaster, and public speaker.
+He is a Professor of English at the University of Wisconsin, Madison and host of the podcast Nerd from the Future.
+Fawaz is the author of two books including The New Mutants: Superheroes and the Radical Imagination of American Comics (2016), and Queer Forms (2022), both published by NYU Press.
 With Darieck Scott he co-edited the award-winning special issue of American Literature, "Queer about Comics" (2018) and with Deborah E. Whaley and Shelley Streeby he co-edited Keywords for Comics Studies, which was selected as a Choice Outstanding Academic Title for 2022.
-Fawaz is a Professor of English at the University of Wisconsin, Madison, where he holds a Romnes Faculty Fellowship for advanced research in the humanities.

 Fawaz is a contributing editor to Film Quarterly where he authors the column "Imagination Unbound."
 In it, he explores how contemporary media and popular culture inspire new and surprising democratic political visions in response to increasingly authoritarian times.
 Fawaz's popular writing on feminist and queer media, American cultural politics, and superhero comics has also appeared in the LA Review of Books's online channels Avidly and The Philosophical Salon.
 He recently joined Gayle Wald and Aaron Trammell as the new co-editors of NYU Press's Postmillennial Pop Series, which publishes cutting edge scholarship in contemporary popular culture studies.